davidmoten/java-builder-pattern-tricks/README.md

  * Force formatting in IDEs of method chaining (avoid long lines of code!)

 ## What's the builder pattern for?
+* fixes constructor parameter anonymity (improves readability and reduces chance of mixing your field assignments up)

 ## The basic builder pattern
 Let's start with a basic builder pattern and then we'll improve it.
 We'll consider how to build a `Book` object.